Neptilo/clemanglaise/programming_style.rst

 * Sort each include list by name
 * Initialize pointer attributes to NULL in initialization lists.
 Set them to NULL after a delete (except if it is redefined right after).
 We should always be able to know if a pointer `p` points to an actual object with the test `if(p)`.
-* Do not keep console prints (such as `qDebug()`) in a commited file set.
+* Do not keep console prints (such as `qDebug()`) in a committed file set.
-* Do not keep code blocks commented out in a commited file set.
+* Do not keep code blocks commented out in a committed file set.